c-patrick/Gaussian_WebView/README.md

 # Introduction
-Gaussian WebView is an application to process, store and visualise Gaussian computaitonal chemistrry data.
+Gaussian WebView is an application to process, store and visualise Gaussian computational chemistry data.

 The application is in very early stages of development